Start with python | Installation On Windows and Linux.

 >>>

-How to run a python program from a file?
+How to run a Python program code from a file?

-Till now we have successfully executed a few lines of code in interactive mode.
-Where we write code on prompt and get output.
-But this is not the case with real software development.
-The programmer writes instructions in a file and passes them to the interpreter as input.
+Till now, we have successfully executed a few lines of code in interactive mode.
+Where we write code on prompt and get output, but this is not the case with actual software development.
+The programmer writes programming code in a file and passes them to the interpreter as input.

 D:\Python Examples>py HelloWorld.py